Cracko298/ISZ2-SC-Archived/README.md

 - ***Why are the files so big?***

 *The application(s) have 6 checks to ensure the Keys provided are accurate.
 The application(s) also have some anti-piracy measures.*

+- ***What if my files are Valid, But give me a Error Code?***

+*In this case, create an [Issue Request](https://github.com/Cracko298/ISZ2-SAVE-CONVERTER/issues), And I will attempt to help you with a manual converting Process.*

 # Screenshots: